-Your post status will also display as being “Scheduled” inside the Quick Edit > Status area …
+Your post status will also display as being “Scheduled” inside the Quick Edit > Status feature …

 If you are creating a new post, you can schedule your post to publish at a future date, by clicking on Publish immediately > Edit…

-(Publish box – Publish immediately > Edit)
+(Post publish section – Publish immediately > Edit)

 Edit the date (and time if you want) of your post and click OK …

-(Click ‘OK’ to set your new date settings)
+(Click ‘OK’ to set your new date and time settings)

-Click on the Schedule button to save your republishing settings …
+Click the Schedule button to update your republishing settings …

-(Table of Posts – Post status)
+(Posts table – Post status)

 (WP Dashboard – Activity screen)

-Useful Tip: The above method also works for editing WordPress pages.
+Useful Tip: The above method also works for editing WP pages.

 Edit Post Date And Time

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
-If you need the post to be redistributed to your email subscribers, use the option below.
+If you want your post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-You can republish your post by changing the status of your post to Draft, clicking Update, and then clicking Publish again …
+You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …